112RG/GriefPreventionUtilities/README.md

 Current event hooks

-* ClaimExpire - When a claim expires the area of the claim is regenerated using WorldEdit
+* ClaimExpire - When a claim expires the area of the claim is regenerated using WorldEdit -- Currently disabled